ITU-BDSA2025-GROUP-17/Chirp/docs/report.md

   The repository currently returns `null` when an author is not found instead of throwing an exception.
   It is not yet decided whether this represents expected control flow or an exceptional case.
   Additional tests are required to validate the chosen behavior and ensure all callers handle it safely.

-- **Delete logic separation**:
-  Delete functionality has been implemented, but it has not yet been fully verified that all delete-related logic is strictly confined to the Service layer.
-  This is necessary to maintain proper separation of concerns and avoid business logic leakage.

 - **OAuth login refresh issue**:
   After authenticating via GitHub OAuth, the user currently needs to reload the page before the login state takes effect.